 We can only push in calls to the Facebook Ads Manager.

-But the only time that the actual display phone number’s going to change is when people actually get to the website, and you’re running with that keyword pool, so that you can then…to see which individuals called because there’s going to be a different number that pops up every time.
+The only time that the actual display phone number’s going to change is when people actually get to the website, and you’re running with that website pool, so that you can then…to see which individuals called because there’s going to be a different number that pops up every time.
 And I think that about does it.
 Again, if there was anything we missed or you think about anything afterwards, feel free to reach out to us via email or Twitter.

 Happy to help.
 And, like I said, we’re going to send this to everybody later today.
 And then, again, it’ll live on our Resources page so you can access it then anytime you want.